barionleg/Xipho/_drafts/2017-11-17-icecast-release-2_5-beta2.md

 - HTTP PUT now supports chunked encoding
 - HTTP PUT with `Expect: 100-Continue` now sends the `200` status as expected at the end of transmission, not right after the `100`
 - Fixed login problems for admin user, if default mount had auth defined
-- Fixed that the JSON exposed listener details if queried with a specific mountpoint
+- Fixed querying mount point with JSON led to exposed listener details
 - Fixed segfault on some bad opus streams
 - Fixed segfaults due to empty strings in config
 - Fixed Icecast fetching streamlist (for relaying) from HTTP/1.1 servers